Trichocereus tarmaensis / Echinopsis tarmaensis

 Trichocereus tarmaensis Rauh & Backeberg – Deser.
 Cact.
 Nov.
 20. 1956

-Trichocereus tarmaensis is said to reach a size of 2 meters and is pupping from the base.
-It has between 7-9 ribs that are approximately 2 centimeters wide, rounded at the top and with very distinct V-notches above the areoles.
+Trichocereus tarmaensis reaches a size of 2 meters and is pupping from the base.
+It has 7-9 ribs that are approximately 2 centimeters wide, rounded at the top and with very distinct V-notches above the areoles.
 The areoles are approx. 2-2,5 centimeters apart with a diameter of 9 millimeters.
 Young growth areoles have a very fine brown wool that changes it´s color to a darker brown.
 It has 3-6 radial spines that are between 1 and 3 cm long.
 It often has one very large downward pointing spine that is up to 10 centimeters long.
 The plant usually has one of those middle spines.
 Old spine growth changes its color very soon to a gray, similar to what we know from Trichocereus cuzcoensis.

-Typus location: Tarma in Peru at around 3000 meters.
+Central peru, Tarma in Peru at around 3000 meters.

-This picture shows a seedgrown specimen that was sold through the SAB shop in australia.
+This picture shows a seedgrown specimen that was sold through the SAB shop in Australia.

 Photo: S. Preiss

 Below: Some photos from Tarma.
 The first one does not show a Trichocereus, but the others show some of the wild forms in between Trichocereus tarmaensis and Trichocereus knuthianus.